 Since January 2012, USADF has funded thirteen local Somali NGOs with the goal of placing Somali youth aged 18 to 35 in permanent jobs.
 Videography is but one sector where USADF is training female youth—journalism, wedding photography and catering are also a well-sought professions due to the traditional practices that require gender-appropriate vendors.
 With USADF funding, a local implementing partner piloted a journalism training course in which over 8 women out of 32 graduates of the program are now prime-time anchors throughout the Puntland TV and radio service, including Zainab, who reports for a national Somali network.
 Another graduate of the program is the only female broadcast technician in the Somaliland region.

-For us, each letter in ADF represents our approach towards development.
-ADF translates to Accountable, Direct, and Frontier.
-Our work in Somalia is a prime example of how we are innovative and ‘frontier’ in solving community challenges with community-owned solutions.
-The Agency prides itself on treating each grantee as a partner in their journey towards prosperity and reaching beyond traditional development assistance boundaries to benefit rural communities and underserved populations in unique ways.
+USADF is Accountable, Direct, and Frontier.
+Our work in Somalia is a prime example of how we innovate, and remain ‘frontier’ in solving community challenges with community-owned solutions.
+The Foundation prides itself on treating each grantee as a partner in their journey towards prosperity and reaching beyond traditional development assistance boundaries to benefit rural communities and underserved populations in unique ways.
 Abdiaziz Mohamed, director of a USADF-funded local NGO, says, “Zainab and Shadia are the product of USADF's successful intervention in Somalia, and our hard work in the process of mentoring young people that has made them and other women such successful people.”